ComposableFi/composable/book/src/pallets/nft/extrinsics.md

 `create_class`

-Create a new types of assets, ensuring the class doesn't already exist.
+Create a new class of assets, ensuring the class doesn't already exist.
 To be called as sudo.

 ## Owner

 `owner`

-Display the owner of a given asset or display assets of a given owner.
+Display the owner of a given asset or vice versa

 ## Attribute